eckelcu/draft-ietf-shmoo-hackathon/draft-ietf-shmoo-hackathon.md

 ## Gather

 {{GATHER}} facilitates virtual hallway interaction during IETF meetings.
 A dedicated area within the overall space is created by the Secretariat for the Hackathon.
 The area includes tables, identified by letters of the alphabet, that teams are free to self assign and use as and when they like.
 Eight to ten seats around each table facilitate group discussions within the team.
-A whiteboard or shared notes tablet (e.g., {{HEDGEDOC}}) at tables facilitates sharing of information within the team.
+A whiteboard or shared notes tablet, e.g., {{HEDGEDOC}}, at tables facilitates sharing of information within the team.
 The tables also facilitate collaboration across teams.
 One cautionary note, Gather has relative high network bandwidth and CPU requirements, and as such may not be well suited for some Hackathon participants.

 The Gather space remains available between IETF meetings, with incremental improvements and additions made during this time.
 The space is cleaned about a month prior to the start of the next meeting, removing anything left over from the previous meeting.
 Hackathon teams are encouraged to make a copy of anything they want to retain within a week of the end of the IETF meeting.